2014 - 2015 Schedule:

 - Elias Muhanna, Department of Comparative Literature, Brown University

-May 29th, JRL 122, 12:00 - 2:00pmDigital Mapping and Research Problems in Interwar German Architecture and Politics: From World War I to Auschwitz
+May 29th, JRL 122, 12:00 - 2:00pmDigital Mapping with Historical Sources: Uncovering New Research Problems in German Architecture, from World War I through Auschwitz

 - Paul Jaskot, Center for Advanced Study in the Visual Arts, National Gallery of Art (2014-2016), and Department of the History of Art & Architecture, DePaul University